ERBringHorvath/SeqForge/README.md

 `multiblast --help` <br />
 `multiblast --version`

+NOTE: Permissions should automatically update.
+If you get a `permission denied` message when running `multiblast` <br />
-NOTE: Permissions may need to be changed.
+permissions may need to be changed manually.
 To do this, you can use the following command:

 `chmod +x /path/to/multiblast/bin/multiblast`